All Episodes

 This is not to denigrate them.

-And simply talking here about the differences in why and how certain people get paid.
+I'm simply talking here about the differences in why and how certain people get paid.

-My only point to you is in all of this, is not to be critical of anybody and what they do for a living.
+My only point to you is, in all of this, is not to be critical of anybody and what they do for a living.

-I'm simply telling you, people ask me over the course of my life, uh what how do you earn a lot of money?
+I'm simply telling you, people ask me over the course of my life, how do you earn a lot of commission sales is one of the fastest routes.

-I've been in commission sales, and for example, in in radio, you work at sales at a radio station.
+I've been in commission sales, and for example, in radio, you work at sales at a radio station, they give you a list.

 There are a number of salespeople at the station, and they each have a list of clients that they are to service to try to sell.